Monks Investment Trust PLC Acquires Own Shares for Treasury - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Monks Investment Trust Shs GBP ( (GB:MNKS) ) has provided an announcement.
+An update from Monks Investment Trust Shs GBP ( (GB:MNKS) ) is now available.

-Monks Investment Trust PLC announced the purchase of 390,000 of its own ordinary shares at a price of 1,350.25p, which will be held in treasury.
-This transaction affects the total number of shares in issue, now standing at 183,226,666, which shareholders can use as a reference for regulatory notifications under the FCA’s rules.
+Monks Investment Trust PLC announced the purchase of 350,000 of its own ordinary shares at a price of 1,358.96p each, which will be held in Treasury.
+This transaction affects the total number of shares in issue and provides shareholders with a new denominator for calculating their interests under FCA rules, potentially impacting shareholder notifications and transparency.

 Spark’s Take on GB:MNKS Stock